What's The Deal with Soy?

 Soy & Deforestation

 It's true that soybean plantations are unfortunately responsible for a great deal of deforestation, primarily in South America.
 There is a great threat to wildlife and biodiversity.
 However, this doesn't mean you need to cut out soy products altogether.
-Let's look at the numbers: the vast majority of soy grown -- around 85% -- is either fed to livestock or is turned into soybean oil for a variety of food and non-food products.
-Only about 6% is used directly as human food (in the forms we mentioned above).
+According to a 2014 report, around three-quarters of the world's soy is used for animal feed and around 6% is used for human food.
 We have to pick our battles and do the best that we can in our own circumstance.
 We believe that by limiting your intake of meat, you can make a larger impact on reducing this footprint both directly and indirectly than you would by cutting soy products out altogether.

 Vegan Pho » Vietnamese Noodle Soup